dcmnts/isosplit-paper/isosplit.md

 <!--
 height: 700
 -->
 > Figure AC1: Performance of clustering algorithms for three clusters, one spherical and two anisotropic, with varying separation distances.
+Algorithms with an asterisk have optimal parameters set based on known properties of the datasets (e.g., number of clusters).
 Use the interactive controls to explore all simulations.

 ![anisotropic](https://user-images.githubusercontent.com/3679296/208479578-c1766b29-74a7-45b0-9e2a-91b518fb1fd3.svg)
 > Figure AC2